If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 Bus/Mass Transportation: If you live in a city with reliable transportation, consider yourself fortunate.

-Used Car: If you ask and dig around, you can sometimes get a fantastic deal on a used car.
-When I needed a car, but was lacking serious funds, I told everyone I knew that I was looking for a cheap car.
 I was able to get a Geo Prizm for $500.
 It was a manual, so I had to learn to drive it.
-It was too fancy, but I got 30mpg on it (Toyota engine).
+It was not fancy at all, but I got 30mpg on it (Toyota engine).
 It was pretty cheap to insure it and I was able to go to work and school.

 A lot cheap cars aren’t advertised.
 I heard from a friend of a friend about this car.
 The man was selling it as his daughter had gotten a new car.
 Th engine and transmission were in good condition.

 Car Sharing: My university partnered with a car sharing company and offered this as an option for students who didn’t want a car, but needed to get around.
-The costs vary from location, but around here, I’ve seen it for $5/hour and that includes insurance and gas.
-Zipcar is available in many cites.

 Finding cheap transportation doesn’t have to be impossible.
 Just use some creative thinking and you can even surprise yourself.